186 Dollars to Freedom: Production

-Filming occurred in Peru in May 2010.
-Filming also occurred in Los Angeles in June 2010.
+Filming took place in Peru in May 2010 and in Los Angeles in June 2010.

 Release

 The film was released at the WorldFest-Houston International Film Festival on April 20, 2012.
 Then it was released in Manhattan on September 21, 2012.

 Reception

 John Anderson of Variety gave the film a positive review and wrote that "the characters are solid and the action sound, suggesting the film will do short time theatrically en route to ancillary rehab."

 Jeannette Catsoulis of The New York Times gave the film a negative review and wrote, "Unable to shape these events into a dramatic structure, the director, Camilo Vila, resorts to a meandering tale of random indignities suffered by a lead so bland he comes across less as principled than as stupendously naïve."